 1. Open youth work and youth centers

 Often stronger than they look from the outside.
-The advantage is not only the program but the frame: a reliable place, visible structure and clear adults or staff.
+The advantage is the frame: a reliable place, visible structure and clear adults or staff.

 If an option happens in a youth center, that is often helpful because the place itself already gives orientation.
 A clear entrance, known times and an adult contact reduce friction before the weekend even starts.